 You should use this form to submit your registered agreement to the ABCC for assessment, or to receive preliminary advice on your draft agreement.

 If your registered agreement is assessed as compliant you will receive a Letter of Compliance (an ABCC Determination).

 If your agreement is a draft you will receive preliminary advice on whether it meets the requirements of the Building Code.

 I have completed a preliminary review of my enterprise agreement and I don’t consider it likely to be Building Code 2016 compliant.

 To be eligible to be awarded Commonwealth funded building work a code covered entity and its related entities must not be covered by an enterprise agreement that does not meet the requirements of section 11 of the Building Code 2016.

-You may wish to obtain independent advice regarding your circumstances, including whether you are still able to tender or be awarded Commonwealth funded building work due to the transitional exemptions.
-Please see the fact sheet and scenarios for further details.
+You may wish to obtain independent advice regarding your circumstances, including whether you are still able to tender or be awarded Commonwealth funded building work.

 Need more information?